arabbani/fluttered/README.md

 # fluttered

-A new Flutter package project.
+A Flutter package that provides various handy widgets and other helpers.

 ## Getting Started